dmbarbour/wikilon/docs/CommandLine.md

 I find Factor's syntax difficult to read when layered, e.g. `[| a b | a [| c | c b +] map ]`.

 Both Factor and Kitten support *lexical closures*.
 When a name is used within an internal block, it is bound to the value in scope at the time of binding.
 Lexical scoping and closure is very convenient for higher order programming.
-In Claw, lexical closures would be essential for use of variable names across commands in a sequence.
+In Claw, lexical closures would be necessary for use with command sequences.

 Kitten's locals are a built-in feature.
 In Factor, the local variables are a syntactic sugar.
 However, Factor's desugared representation is not reversible.
-I have yet to develop a simple, reversible desugaring that supports lexical closures.
+For Claw, any syntax for named variables must be reversible.
+Unfortunately, I have yet to conceive of a simple, reversible desugaring that supports lexical closures.

 Ignoring scope and closure, we could feasibly desugar to: